AutoJenny/blog/modules/nav/README.md

+# DO NOT EDIT THIS DIRECTORY IN MAIN BRANCH

+This directory is firewalled.
+All edits must be made in its owning branch (e.g., workflow_navigation).
+In main or consuming branches, update only by merging from the owning branch.

+---

 # Workflow Navigation Module

 This module provides the navigation interface for the workflow system.
 It handles stage, substage, and step navigation, as well as post selection.